Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Clothing Return Rates: The Platform-Specific Challenge

-UK online clothing return rates average approximately 30% — clothing is the most returned e-commerce category, with fit and style mismatches as the primary drivers, according to Retail Economics Annual Returns Benchmark 2024.
+UK online clothing return rates run somewhere around 30% by most industry estimates, clothing is consistently the most-returned e-commerce category, with fit and style mismatches the primary drivers.

 Returns FactorShopifyAmazon FBA